+Most of us find it hard to make a budget and stick to it.
 Those small $5-$20 transactions might not seem like much when you are doing them but over time they definitely add up.

-If you are planning for an early retirement, No Spend challenges are a great way to help you understand what your base level of income should be and once you are able to reach that each month, retirement doesn’t seem like a faraway dream.
+If you are planning for early retirement, No Spend challenges are a great way to help you understand what your base level of income should be and once you are able to reach that each month, retirement doesn’t seem like a faraway dream.

 However, you do it and whatever you decide to do with the extra money.
 Enjoy the experience and see how much you can learn about yourself and your lifestyle.